-What started at the turn of the century as an effort to gain a day of recognition for the contributions of the many intertribal cultures, as well as to educate everyone about the rich history, heritage, art, and traditions of the original American peoples made to the establishment and growth of the U.S., has resulted in a whole month being designated for that purpose.
+What started at the turn of the century as an effort to gain a day of recognition for the contributions of the many intertribal cultures, as well as to educate everyone about the rich history, heritage, art, and traditions of the original American peoples made to the establishment and growth of the United States, has resulted in a whole month being designated for that purpose.

-Held on the second Saturday of May, 1916, the governor of New York declared the first American Indian Day on record.
+Held on the second Saturday of May 1916, the governor of New York declared the first “American Indian Day” on record.
 Several states followed with celebrations held the fourth Friday in September of the same year.
-Several states designated Columbus Day as Native American Day, but it continued to be a day we observe without any recognition as a national legal holiday.
+Several states designated Columbus Day as “Native American Day,” but it continued to be a day observed without any recognition as a national legal holiday.

-Today, 27 states and many cities, rivers and lakes have names that came from American Indians.
-American Indians and Alaska Natives are people having origins in any of the original peoples of North, South and Central America, and who maintain tribal affiliation or community attachment.
-According to the 2010 U.S. Census, there are 5.2 million American Indians and Alaskan Natives living in the U. S. They represent two percent of the population.
-American Indians and Alaskan Natives have a unique relationship with the federal government due to historic conflict and subsequent treaties.
-To date, there are 566 federally recognized tribes and more than 100 state-recognized tribes across the U. S., plus an unknown number of tribes that are not federally recognized.
-Native Alaskan tribes belong to five geographic areas, are organized under 13 Alaska Native Regional Corporations, speak 11 different languages and 22 different dialects.
-They also have 11 distinct cultures.
+Today, 28 states and many cities, rivers and lakes have names derived from Native American heritage.
+Native Americans and Alaska Natives are people having origins in any of the original peoples of North, South and Central America, and who maintain tribal affiliation or community attachment.
+According to the U.S. Census, there were 5.2 million American Indians and Alaskan Natives living in the U. S. in 2010; 7.1 million American Indians and Alaskan Natives living in the U. S. in 2020; and there are projected to be 10.1 million American Indians and Alaskan Natives living in the U. S. by July 2060.